-Finding #2021-003 (Continued) City of Montebello Management's Response The City submitted a Budget Request to Metro Program Manager and obtained a retroactive approval of the said projects on September 20 and 23, 2021.
+Finding #2021-003 (Continued) City of Montebello Recommendation We recommend the City establish procedures and internal controls to ensure that approval is obtained from Metro prior to spending on Measure M-funded projects.
+Management's Response The City submitted a Budget Request to Metro Program Manager and obtained a retroactive approval of the said projects on September 20 and 23, 2021.
 Finding Corrected During the Audit Metro Program Manager granted a retroactive approval of the said projects on September 20 and 23, 2021.
 No additional follow up is required.